ant1441/Geist/README.md

 A repository is a store of captured images.
 Geist includes `geist.repo.DirectoryRepo` which stores images as .npy blobs in a directory.
-These images can be used to search within the display, using geist.visualfinders.ApproxTemplateFinder.
+These images can be used to search within the display, using `geist.visualfinders.ApproxTemplateFinder`.

 Example: